pholser/junit-quickcheck/README.md

 ##### Generator configuration methods

 Generator configuration methods and annotations can serve to constrain the values that a generator emits.
-For example, the `@InRange` annotation on theory parameters of integral and floating-point types causes the generators for those types to emit values that fall within a configured minimum/maximum:
+For example, the `@InRange` annotation on theory parameters of integral, floating-point, and `Date` types causes the generators for those types to emit values that fall within a configured minimum/maximum:

     @RunWith(Theories.class)
     public class SingleDigitTheories {